Overview

 └── themes/

-Let's make a home page.
-To do this, let's first create a base.html file inside the templates directory.
+Let's make a template for a home page.
+Create templates/base.html with the following content.
 This step will make more sense as we move through this overview.

 <!DOCTYPE html>